 The History of Termite Protection in Australia:

-Before the use of chemical treatment to eradicate termite infestations, Melbourne and other such areas-built constructions with the floor raised above ground level.
-These "Melburnians" type of houses had ant caps (steel caps) fixed to the piers top portion to ensure that any termite building activity was spotted before the house was attacked.
+Before the use of chemical treatment to eradicate termite infestations, Melbourne and other such areas built constructions with the floor raised above ground level.
+These "Melburnians" type of houses had ant caps (steel caps) fixed to the piers top portion during pre-construction to ensure that any termite building activity was spotted before the house was attacked.
 Regular inspections were necessary of course but this summed up the plan for termite protection Melbourne.

 From the end of the 1950s to the beginning of the 1960s, chemical treatments such as pesticides emerged that were applied on concrete slabs before the house was built.
-Not only did this work better than the old termite prevention measures, it was considered the key solution for pest control beginning right from pre-construction.
+Not only did these concrete slabs work better than the old termite prevention measures, it was considered the key solution for pest control beginning right from pre-construction.

 Soon side effects from caused by the chemicals began to cause fear among people in the 70s & 80s and people started avoiding the use of pesticides on concrete slabs in beginning of the 90s.
 The industry of construction sank into confusion as to how to build the ideal home in termite-prone areas since no other prevention methods or substitutes for pesticides seemed to work.

-Soon, after new control methods and products started to hit market shelves.
+Soon, after new pest control methods and products started to hit market shelves.
 They lacked effectiveness but caused no harm.
 Although limited in its own way, one of the most significant milestones were monolithic slabs because the formation of the slab encouraged it to be a non-destructible barrier against these insects while exposing any of their mud like formations upon itself.

-Since then solutions like pre-impregnated termiticidal blankets, non-repellent termiticides, termite interception and colony elimination systems along with upgrading the level and methods of inspection have arrived.
+Since then solutions like pre-impregnated termiticidal blankets, non-repellent termiticides, termite reticulation, termite interception and colony elimination systems along with upgrading the level and methods of inspection have arrived.

-Today modern removal and control techniques need to be performed by certified and trained professionals.
+Today modern termite inspection, removal and control techniques need to be performed by certified and trained professionals.

 All You Need to Know about Termites in Australia: